Upon the Edge of Night

 Autumnal, wintry, ambient music in the classical tradition: floating, free-form audio drift, blending dark and light sonic tints and hues.

-This full-length recording is comprised of new compositions culled from a large number of studio sessions for the projects SHADOW SENSE, THE ACTIVE SIDE OF INFINITY and DRAGGING THE SEA WITH DREAMS, all slated for 2013 release on various labels.
+This full-length recording is comprised of new compositions culled from a large number of studio sessions for the projects ARCANA, THE ACTIVE SIDE OF INFINITY and DRAGGING THE SEA WITH DREAMS, all slated for 2014 release on various labels.
 UPON THE EDGE OF NIGHT is not so much a preview of those projects as it is a stand-alone collection of unique works that developed during these wide-ranging sessions.

 The music is similar in spirit to that which characterizes the recordings THE SILENT SHORE (1996), CLOUD COVER (1998), BLUE DAY (2000) and FRONTIER (1998) - among others.
 Fans of those recordings will find much of interest in this modest project.